zrlay/dj-braintree/README.rst

 Similar Projects
 ----------------

-* https://github.com/eldarion/django-stripe-payments - The project that dj-braintree forked.
-It's an awesome project and worth checking out.
-* https://github.com/agiliq/merchant - A single charge payment processing system that also includes many other Gateways.
-Really nice but doesn't out-of-the-box handle the use case of subscription payments.
-* https://github.com/GoodCloud/django-zebra - One of the first stripe payment systems for Django.
+* https://github.com/pydanny/dj-stripe - The project after which dj-braintree is modeled.
+If you prefer Stripe to handle your payments, start here.